from small one page howto to huge articles all in one place

 tzh_ttisgmtcnt

-UTC/local indicators, each stored as a one-byte value;
+UT/local indicators, each stored as a one-byte value;

 they tell whether the transition times associated with local time types

-were specified as UTC or local time,
+were specified as UT or local time,

 and are used when a timezone file is used in handling POSIX-style